livkx/cadmus/README.md

 Having done this, you can invoke `fbs run` in the Cadmus project root directory to run Cadmus from source.

+### Building .deb and .zip
+Make sure you're in the venv as above, and run `fbs gengpgkey` to generate a GPG signing key and run `fbs register` to make an fbs account or `fbs login` if you already have one.
+Private keys and secret.json is already .gitignored.
+Now `cd build` and `./release.sh vernumber`

+I'm pretty sure I'm using FBS workflow wrong here so if anyone has improvements let me know.

 ### Roadmap
 - [ ] Add some tests
 - [ ] Gracefully start up & shut down, removing loaded modules on exit